janaSunrise/janaSunrise/README.md

 that I love to do!
 Trying to learn, build, grow, share something, and become better every day!🤗

 I am also more passionate about building real-life projects.
-I create projects to help with real-life problems, becoming efficient and boosting the development speed.
+I create projects to help with real-life problems, becoming efficient, boosting the development speed and more.
 I am passionate about coding, making interesting problems and finding innovative solutions to them that can be useful in certain domains.
 I also create templates, starters and more for speeding up processes and building amazing and innovative softwares!🤩